mantolek/movie_app2/README.md

 ### Description
 Presentation project nr 2
--Front: React + TS and class components
+- Front: React + TS and class components
--Back: Node, mySQL, Express
+- Back: Node, mySQL, Express

 ### What should be changed